voucherifyio/voucherify-showcase-store/README.md

 ## Special Geolocation Campaigns

-We prepared a simple POC in which we're using the customer's current location to see if it's snowing in his place and if the temperature is lower than -15 degrees Celcius.
+We prepared a simple POC in which we're using the customer's current location to see if it's snowing in his place.
 You can try it out in our app - it's the last slide in the main slider.

-If both conditions are true, then we're publishing for this customer a unique gift card.
-If it's only snowing, then we're posting for this customer a unique discount voucher.
+If condition is true, then we're publishing for this customer a unique discount voucher.

-This POC needs an [OpenWeatherApi](https://openweathermap.org/api) key to work.
+This POC needs an optional [OpenWeatherApi](https://openweathermap.org/api) key to work.
 Full code for this POC is in [GelocationPromotion.js](/src/components/Products/DiscountCarousel/GeolocationPromotion.js)

 ## Errors